uzeportal/bbb-mp4/README.md

 3) copyToPath is where MP4 files are kept
 4) S3BucketName is the bucket name of S3.
 Default file permission is --acl public-read.
 You can change permisson in bbb-mp4.js > uploadToS3

-Setup S3
+Setup AWS CLI to upload to S3
 1) Install [AWS CLI Version 2](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 2) Configure AWS with this command: $ aws configure
 3) If needed, get S3 region name code from [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)

-### Record meeting in WEBM format and convert to MP4
+### Record Meetings in MP4 and upload to S3

 ```sh
 node bbb-mp4 MEETING_ID